Best Working Capital Lines of Credit in January 2025

 ProsCons

-Ability to withdraw funds as needed to cover expenses
+Ability to withdraw funds as needed to cover short-term or emergency expenses

-Only pay interest on the amount that you borrow rather than the total credit limit
+Only pay interest on withdrawn amounts rather than the total credit limit

 May offer a higher credit limit than a business credit card